 Pump up on prostate health knowledge

-Prostate cancer is the most common male cancer in Ireland so it deserves a place high up on the list.
+Prostate cancer is the most common male cancer in Ireland.
 Men over the age of 50 should talk to a doctor if they have any of the risk factors below.

 Did you know?

 - Many with early prostate cancer have no symptoms.

 - Prostate cancer responds well to treatment and, if detected early, it can be treated successfully.

 - Increasing age – Prostate cancer is rare in men under 50

 - Family history – if your father or brother is diagnosed with prostate cancer you are two to three times more likely to get prostate cancer yourself.
 If they had it at a young age your risk is greater